 In this Dell error code 0142 data recovery case, the client found that they could not start up their Dell PC.
-Using Dell’s PSA hardware diagnostic tools, they were met with the Dell PSA error code 2000-0142.
+Using Dell’s PSA hardware diagnostic tools, they encountered the Dell PSA error code 2000-0142.
 This particular PSA error code told the client that the 1 TB Samsung hard drive inside their PC had failed.
-The client took their hard drive to a local computer repair shop to see if any data could be salvaged.
+The client took their hard drive to a local computer repair shop to see if anyone could salvage their data.
 The repair technicians then directed the client to us for our data recovery services.

 Dell’s PSA (pre-startup assessment) tool help Dell PC owners figure out which hardware components are causing a PC to fail.
 Depending on where the point of failure is, the tool will spit out a specific error code related to the failure.
-These failures can be related to corrupted memory, CPU failure, or an inability of your hard drive to pass a self test.
-The third example is what the Dell error code 2000-0142, sometimes also seen as error code 2000:0142, refers to.
-Occasionally, a Dell error 0142 can simply be fixed by adjusting the SATA cables connecting the hard drive to the motherboard.
-But in this case, the hard drive was truly dead.
+These failures can be related to corrupted memory, CPU failure, or an inability of your hard drive to pass a self-test.

 Dell Error Code 0142 Data Recovery Case Study: Samsung ST1000DL004 with Failed Read/Write Heads

 Operating System: Windows

 Situation: Dell hard drive error code 2000:0142 error code in PSA diagnostic tool – Hard disk failed, self-test unsuccessful